amaloraini/low_resource_t2s/README.md

 | Japanese, Vietnamese | **MultiSpider** (`ja`, `vi` splits) | https://github.com/longxudou/multispider (also mirrored on Hugging Face: `dreamerdeo/multispider`) |
 | Databases + `tables.json` (all languages) | **Spider** | https://yale-lily.github.io/spider (Hugging Face mirror: `xlangai/spider`) |

+Ar-Spider contains 8,657 training and 1,034 development questions; MultiSpider-JA and MultiSpider-VI each contain 8,659 training and 1,034 development questions, all over the same 166 Spider databases.
 Both Ar-Spider and MultiSpider reuse the original Spider SQLite databases and `tables.json`.
 Make sure the `database/` folder (one sub-folder per `db_id`, each containing a `.sqlite` file) is present; execution accuracy (EX) and value hints cannot be computed without it.

 ### 3. Put the datasets in Google Drive